h5bp/server-configs-nginx/doc/how-nginx-works.md

 	...
 	section: something location

-There are some significant concequences to this behavior such as it _not_ being possible to build configuration files from small, overlapping, location blocks.
+There are some significant consequences to this behavior such as it _not_ being possible to build configuration files from small, overlapping, location blocks.

 ## try_files in the server context does not always apply